Secret spots in the major cities of Spain

 The name of the street give you many clues to find out what will you find there.
 It is one of our favourite hidden spots.
 The small narrow street is crowned by plants that hardly allow you to see the sky.
 It is located in the neighbourhood of San Bartolomé, very close to Santa María la Blanca.
 Furthermore, the street holds one of the oldest houses in town: the Palace of Los Pandilla.

-Calle Verde Sevilla
+Calle Verde. | Sevilla Secreta

 Madrid has a ghost metro station that can be visited: the station of Chamberí.
 It was abandoned because of the urban developments of the city.
 It is located between the stations of Bilbao and Iglesia and although trains still go there, they do not stop.
 We encourage you to make a tour through the underground from the beginning of the 20th century and look at its signs, tickets, platforms, subway turnstiles,… of that time.

-Chamberí station
+Chamberí station.

 Príncipe de Anglona Gardens